ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Element Types

-Each defined EBML Element MUST have a declared EBML Element Type.
+EBML Element are defined by an EBML Schema which MUST declare one of the follow EBML Element Types for each EBML Element.
 The EBML Element Type defines a concept for storing data that may be constrained by length, endianness, and purpose.

 EBML Element Type | Signed Integer :-----------------|:--------------